gingerhome/gingee/docs/CONTRIBUTING.md

     npm start
     ```

-Thank you again for your interest in making GingerJS better.
+Thank you again for your interest in making Gingee better.
 We look forward to your contributions